-- 32 hours of training in medical device law, regulations, and policy applicable to the particular jurisdiction in which the medical device is proposed to be marketed.
-The Regulatory Authority and/or their recognized CAB shall verify that the Regulatory Reviewer can explain the Regulatory Authority's role and authority and has adequate knowledge of the relevant statutes, regulations, guidelines, and range of enforcement measures. - 40 hours of training in scientific/technical issues related to the assigned tasks they are responsible for such as relevant product standards, product technology, clinical indications of the product, etc. This training should also include at least 8 hours of crosscutting (horizontal) disciplines applicable to the product area such as risk management, sterilization, biocompatibility, software validation, stability, quality management systems, etc. The Regulatory Authority and/or their recognized CAB shall verify that the Regulatory Reviewer understands the medical device lifecycle; apply basic scientific knowledge to assess conformity with regulations and guidance; and recognize the role of national and international standards.

-• 8 hours of training on good regulatory review practices such as written and oral communication skills, technical writing, etc. The Regulatory Authority and/or their recognized CAB shall verify that the Regulatory Reviewer is able to provide reviews supported by appropriate regulatory and scientific justification in a clear and concise manner.
+- 32 hours of training in medical device law, regulations, and policy applicable to the particular jurisdiction for which the regulatory review is being conducted.
+The Regulatory Authority and/or their recognized CAB shall verify that the Regulatory Reviewer can explain the Regulatory Authority's role and authority and has adequate knowledge of the relevant statutes, regulations, guidelines, and range of enforcement measures. - 40 hours of training in scientific/technical issues related to the assigned tasks they are responsible for such as relevant product standards, product technology, clinical indications of the product, etc. This training should also include at least 8 hours of cross-cutting (horizontal) disciplines applicable to the product area such as risk management, sterilization, biocompatibility, software validation, stability, quality management systems, etc. The Regulatory Authority and/or their recognized CAB shall verify that the Regulatory Reviewer understands the medical device lifecycle; apply basic scientific knowledge to assess conformity with regulations and guidance; and recognize the role of national and international standards. - 8 hours of training on good regulatory review practices such as written and oral communication skills, technical writing, etc. The Regulatory Authority and/or their recognized CAB shall verify that the Regulatory Reviewer is able to provide reviews supported by appropriate regulatory and scientific justification in a clear and concise manner.